Melania Trump Wears $3,890 Calvin Klein Dress, White Michael Kors Pants [Photos]

 First Lady Melania Trump has a thing for white pants.
 As reported by the Inquisitr, Mrs. Trump chose a sheer blue sweater and white pants for Super Bowl watching.
 On February 10, Melania was photographed wearing white pants again, when President Donald Trump and Mr. Trump arrived at the Palm Beach International airport.
-As seen in the below photo gallery, Melania’s wide-legged white pants were on full display as Mr. and Mrs. Trump joined Japanese Prime Minister Shinzo Abe and his wife Akie Abe.
+As seen in the photo gallery below, Melania’s wide-legged white pants were on full display as Mr. and Mrs. Trump joined Japanese Prime Minister Shinzo Abe and his wife Akie Abe.
 The foursome deplaned from Air Force One in preparation to spend part of a weekend at Mar-a-Lago in West Palm Beach, Florida.

 Melania Trump Wears $3,890 Calvin Klein Dress, White Michael Kors Pants [Photos]